Twin Cities Pride: History

 The Twin Cities Pride festival arose from a 50-person protest 1972 protest march in Minneapolis on the Nicollet Mall in downtown Minneapolis, commemorating the third anniversary of the Stonewall riots.
 In 1973 pride events in Minnesota consisted of a "Gay Pride Week" including a picnic, a march, a dance, a softball game, and canoeing, featuring 150 attendees.
 1974's pride event included the first transgender speaker.

 In 1981 the name was changed to "Lesbian-Gay Pride."
-However, Stewart Van Cleve, author of "Land of 10,000 Loves: A History of Queer Minnesota" says, "there was a lot of sexism at the time towards women, in a lot of LGBTQ+ organizations," and "Lesbian" was removed from the title changing the name back to "Gay Pride" in 1982.
-This led to a split and the formation of an independent Lesbian Pride celebration at Powderhorn Park in Minneapolis.
+However, Stewart Van Cleve argued that "there was a lot of sexism at the time towards women, in a lot of LGBTQ+ organizations," and "Lesbian" was removed from the title changing the name back to "Gay Pride" in 1982.
+Tensions emerged after conflicts between gay men and lesbians during the anti-pornography movement in Minneapolis.
+Gay men perceived anti-pornography radical feminist lesbians to be supporting police crackdowns on pornography stores in Central Minneapolis and Powderhorn Park, which were popular cruising spots for gay men.
+Many lesbians experienced misogyny from gay men, who downplayed lesbian identity and ignored women’s issues within the gay rights movement.
+This led to a split in celebrations and the formation of an independent Lesbian Pride celebration at Powderhorn Park in Minneapolis.

 In 1983, the two events reunified to form "Lesbian and Gay Pride" and was accompanied by the historic closure of a Minneapolis street for the Parade.

-Tensions also arose around the AIDS crisis, with a 1985 attempt to charge an entrance fee to the festival sparking public backlash.
+Scholar Pamela Butler cited the need for "respectability" during the AIDS crisis as a reason for the groups' increased collaboration.
+Later during the crisis, in 1985, Pride organizers attempted to charge an entrance fee to the festival sparking public backlash.

 The 1990s saw expansion of Twin Cities Pride activities, including vendor stalls and non-profit booths.
 The name of the organization was officially changed to "The Gay, Lesbian, Bisexual, and Transgender Pride Committee" in 1993, one of the first pride event organizations to add bisexual and transgender to its name.
 Multiple music stages were added in the mid-1990s; attendance in 1995 reached 100,000.